Thomascountz/thomascountz/_posts/2018-04-05-19-line-line-by-line-python-perceptron.md

 > - Sebastian Raschka, Vahid Mirjalili, [Python Machine Learning — 2nd Ed.](https://www.packtpub.com/big-data-and-business-intelligence/python-machine-learning-second-edition)

-**Supervised learning**, is a subcategory of Machine Learning, where learning data is **labeled**, meaning that for each of the examples used to train the perceptron, the output in known in advanced.
+**Supervised learning**, is a subcategory of Machine Learning, where learning data is **labeled**, meaning that for each of the examples used to train the perceptron, the output in known in advance.

-When considering what kinds of problems a perceptron is useful for, we can determine that it’s good for tasks where we want to predict if an input belongs in one of two categories, based on it’s features and the features of inputs that are known to belong to one of those two categories.
+When considering what kinds of problems a perceptron is useful for, we can determine that it’s good for tasks where we want to predict if an input belongs in one of two categories, based on its features and the features of inputs that are known to belong to one of those two categories.

 These tasks are called **binary classification tasks**.
 Real-world examples include email spam filtering, search result indexing, medical evaluations, financial predictions, and, well, almost anything that is “binarily classifiable.”